killfill/ga-proxy/README.md

 After that, the browser will show a small, simple and ugly test web console.

 The *Accounts* section, will show you the account name, property, and the first 2 profiles of your account.
-The profile id, in bold, is the one you need to query the [google analitics api].
+The profile id, in bold, is the one you need to query the [google analytics api].
 ![Accounts][accounts]

-The *Test* section, will let you do some basic queries to the [google analitics api].
+The *Test* section, will let you do some basic queries to the [google analytics api].
 ![Test Web Console][test_console]

 **Curl example:**